A. Instruction - 7.3

 - If students create a website, they can share it with their classmates for feedback.
 Classmates can provide feedback about the website by making annotations that point out areas of strengths and ideas for improvement.
 Classmates can then send back their annotations via the URL to the student who created the website, and that student can make adjustments based on the feedback.

-- When reading about a current event, teachers can have students annotate it for the most important facts, the “W” questions, and/or opinion-based statements.
+- When reading about a current event on a website like Newsela or another article library, teachers can have students annotate it for the most important facts, the “W” questions, and/or opinion-based statements.
 For each annotation, students can explain the significance of the text they annotated.

 - To support English language learners (ELLs), teachers can preview a text they would want their ELLs to read.
 Before assigning them the text, teachers can add images to help represent key words, concepts, or aspects of the text to support ELLs’ comprehension of it.